The 6 Best Android Phones You Can Buy in 2023

 Where To Get It:

-Inside you have Qualcomm’s Snapdragon 675 CPU backed up by 6GB of RAM and this combination will make short work of everything from GPU-intensive games to image and video editing.
+Inside you have an Exynos 1280 CPU backed up by 4-8GB of RAM (we advise against buying smartphones with 4GB RAM in 2023, but it is definitely the cheapest option).
+If you opt for the 6 or 8GB RAM option, this combination will make short work of everything from GPU-intensive games to image and video editing.
 In fact, it is one of the best performing mid-range Android phones around right now.

 Where To Get It:

-#4) Xiaomi Mi 9
+#3) Xiaomi Mi 9

 Where To Get It: